k-kc/debates-in-bpt/schedule-updated.md

 ### Thurday, Jan 22
 - Cornel West, "Philosophy and the Afro-American Experience," in A Companion to African-American Philosophy, edited by Tommy L. Lott, and John P. Pittman (2003)
-- Angela Y. Davis, "Slavery, Civil Rights, and Abolitionist Perspectives Toward Prison" in _Are Prisons Obsolete?_ (2003)
+- David Walker, _Appeal_ (1829) "Preface" and "Chapter 1 - Our Wretchedness in Consequence of Slavery"

 ## Unit 1 - Slavery
 ### Tuesday, Jan 27
 - Henry Louis Gates, "Introduction" to _Classic Slave Narratives_ (2014) (p.
 1-4)